BobStein/qiki-python/README.md

 # |_________|    \ __ /    |________|
 ```

-Okay, it doesn't make any more sense.
+Okay, it doesn't make a whole lot more sense.
 But you see the resemblance right?
 Give it time to grow on you.